Cognitive Science Major For Students Who Entered UCLA As Freshmen

 Cognitive Science Major Requirements

 To declare major standing, students must first complete all of the preparation courses (all grades assigned) and meet all of the requirements listed above.
-Students must declare the Cognitive Science major in the Psychology Advising Office in 1531 Franz Hall.
+Students must declare the Cognitive Science major in the Psychology Advising Office in 2812 Life Sciences Building.
 An overall grade point average of 2.00 (C) is required in the upper division major courses.
 The Core, Laboratory, and Elective courses must be taken for a letter grade.

 |Three (3) Core Courses|